 “Our unique footprint means we can help address this investment gap problem,” said Simon Cooper, CEO, Corporate, Commercial & Institutional Banking.

-“With this new product we’re offering clients with purpose an opportunity to put their money to work addressing some of the world’s biggest long-term threats including climate change, health, financial inclusion and education,” he adds.
+“With this new product we’re offering clients with purpose an opportunity to put their money to work addressing some of the world’s biggest long-term threats including climate change, financial exclusion and lack of access to health and education,” he adds.

 Going beyond green